lambda-snail/HedgehogWebServices/Documentation/UI/Hedgehog_UI_Controllers_ShoppingCartController.md

 ### Methods

 ***
+[AddToCart(string, int)](Hedgehog_UI_Controllers_ShoppingCartController_AddToCart(string_int).md 'Hedgehog.UI.Controllers.ShoppingCartController.AddToCart(string, int)')

+Add an item to the cart.
+The code also check so that the item is not in a different store
+than the cart.
+If so the customer will be presented with a message and offered to clear the cart.

+***
+[AddToCartError(string)](Hedgehog_UI_Controllers_ShoppingCartController_AddToCartError(string).md 'Hedgehog.UI.Controllers.ShoppingCartController.AddToCartError(string)')

+This page is displayed if the customer tries to add an item from a different store.

+***
 [CheckoutPaymentConfirmation(string, bool, int)](Hedgehog_UI_Controllers_ShoppingCartController_CheckoutPaymentConfirmation(string_bool_int).md 'Hedgehog.UI.Controllers.ShoppingCartController.CheckoutPaymentConfirmation(string, bool, int)')

 This is the last screen in the checkout process.
 If the payment was completed this is the